antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/marshal.rst

 .. data:: version

    Indicates the format that the module uses.
-Version 0 is the historical format, version 1 (added in Python 2.4) shares interned strings and version 2 (added in Python 2.5) uses a binary format for floating point numbers.
-The current version is 2.
+Version 0 is the historical format, version 1 shares interned strings and version 2 uses a binary format for floating point numbers.

-   .. versionadded:: 2.4
+   Version 3 adds support for object instancing and recursion.
+   The current version is 4.

 .. rubric:: Footnotes